Audition Songs for American Idiot – By Character

 “I Can’t Go Back” – Pretty Woman

-“This is My Life” – Pretty Woman
+“This Is My Life” – Pretty Woman

 “The Break” – Next to Normal